apnadkarni/blt/doc/drawerset.rst

   also the following special non-numeric indices.

   **active**
-    This is the drawer whose grip is where the mouse pointer is currently located.
-When a grip is active, it is drawn using its active colors.
+    This is the drawer whose handle is where the mouse pointer is currently located.
+When a handle is active, it is drawn using its active colors.
-    The **active** index is changes when you move the mouse pointer over another drawer's grip or by using the **activate** operation.
+    The **active** index is changes when you move the mouse pointer over another drawer's handle or by using the **activate** operation.
 Note that there can be only one active drawer at a time.

   **current**